nishantjr/nishantjr.github.com/_posts/2011-12-10-yamanote-madness.markdown

 Work.
 Ask someone about bicycle impound. someone else calls up the nakano-ku impound.

 Ari masu.
 They have it.
 Go-sen-yen.
 Y5000.

 Got there. get cycle pay up.
 Go to nakano broadway... buy sweater and shirt.
 Look for keys.
 Woops.
 No keys.
 Wonder.
 Go to Hyaku yen shop buy cheap saw cut?
 Go Koban?
 Go koban.
-Explain watashi no jitansha no kagi lost-o desu.
+Explain: watashi no jitansha no kagi lost-o desu.
 ID.
 Passport copy.

 So Here I am, 15 km from home.
 10km from work.
 I'm asking a cop to break a lock